ibtesam5d/spellbook-generator/README.md

 ## dnd spellbook generator

-personal project to create an online dungeons and dragons spellbook generator that allows users to create a custom spellbook that can be saved or downloaded to a pdf
+this is a personal project to create an online dungeons and dragons spellbook generator. this spellbook generator will allow users to create a custom spellbook that can be saved or downloaded to a pdf. this spellbook will contain a list of all the users spells, along with the details about each of those spells.

+## todos/user stories

-## todos
+### uncompleted todos

 current: expand spell page to show spell details